wilmix8/ADVANCEDJAVA8/README.md

 =================================
 AJAVA2  is focused  on  interaction  with JSWORD.

-Note: Here  we use  only   JAVA.exe  and JAVA .dll
+Note: Here  we use  only   ADVANCED JAVA ".exe"  and ADVANCED JAVA ".dll"